How To Brush Your Pet’s Teeth

 Dog having its teeth cleaned

-There are many different methods to prevent dental disease and to assist with dental hygiene at home, some of which include:
+There are many different methods to prevent dental disease and assist with dental hygiene at home, some of which include:

 • Regular brushing